 UF Teaching Center prepares students for successful lifelong learning and offers a FREE skills/learning strategies workshop to all UF students.
 You may work individually with a learning specialist or participate in workshops on a variety of topics.
 You may also apply for standing appointments in specific subjects.
 Visit https://teachingCenter.ufl.edu/study-skills.

-Schedule of Topics: The time planned to cover individual topics may change based upon student interests, learning needs or disasters/emergencies.
+Schedule of Topics: The topics listed below may change due to student interests, learning needs or emergencies.